Neilana/dotfiles_desktop_green/README.md

 Hahaha, I just had some fun :D
 ![Workspaces](https://i.imgur.com/vtvfQpg.png)

 When it was time to decide how to display my workspaces it turned out I had a lot of fonts installed.
 Accidentialy I fount these cuties with [gucharmap](https://wiki.gnome.org/Apps/Gucharmap).
-It told me thats `NotoEmoji Nerd Font Mono` is responsible for coalas and octobuses.
+It told me that's `NotoEmoji Nerd Font Mono` is responsible for koalas and octopuses.
 This font can be found here among ton of other [Nerd Fonts](https://github.com/ryanoasis/nerd-fonts).

 #### GTK Theme
 To adjust the colors of graphical applications I used [oomox](https://github.com/themix-project/oomox).
 I changed some colors of Numix theme.